tchin8/Wicked-Hexagon/README.md

 # Wicked Hexagon

 ## Background and Overview
 Wicked Hexagon is a Javascript clone of [Super Hexagon](https://superhexagon.com/).
-Wicked Hexagon is a simple, face-paced game that features a user-controlled cursor that pivots around a hexagon, while avoiding incoming walls.
+Wicked Hexagon is a simple, fast-paced game that features a user-controlled cursor that pivots around a hexagon, while avoiding incoming walls.

 ## Functionality and MVPs
 - Players can press space to pause and play the game.